inverse/python-iolite-client/README.md

 ```

 If running the notebook gives you a `ModuleNotFoundError`, you may fix this issue by changing the notebook's kernel (following [this StackOverflow post](https://stackoverflow.com/a/47296960/50913)):

 ```sh
 pipenv shell
 python -m ipykernel install --user --name=`basename $VIRTUAL_ENV`
 ```

-And then switch the kernel in the notebook's top menu under: _Kernel > Change Kernel_.
+Then switch the kernel in the notebook's top menu under: _Kernel > Change Kernel_.

 ## Licence